Distracted Driving Laws in Florida

 Texting and Driving Laws in Florida

 While most types of cell phone use while driving in FL are legal, the acts of texting, emailing and instant messaging are illegal whenever motorists are operating a moving motor vehicle.
-Additionally, drivers cannot read incoming messages while driving, and they may not browse the internet while behind the wheel of a vehicle.
+Additionally, Florida license holders cannot read incoming messages while driving, and they may not browse the internet while behind the wheel of a vehicle.

 Florida Laws on Distracted Driving for Novice Drivers